astrapi69/redundant-file-entries-resolver/README.md

 # redundant-file-entries-resolver

-This swing application provides a very simple search for finding duplicate files.
+This swing application provides a very simple search for finding redundant files.
 It is simple to use.
-The user have to set only the two directories which will be compared.
-You can set five file attributes how the files are going to be compared.
+The user have to set two directories which will be search in and than compared.
+You can set five file attributes as search criteria for how the files are going to be compared.